NEONScience/NEON-Data-Skills/tutorials-in-development/GEE/02_AOP_Hyperspectral_Lessons/2a_Intro_AOP_Hyperspectral/2a_Intro_AOP_SDR_Rasters.md

 var SRER_SDR2018 = ee.Image("projects/neon/D14_SRER/L3/DP3-30006-001_D14_SRER_SDR_2018");
 ```

-Note that when you type this code, it will be underlined in red (the same as you would see with a mis-spelled word).
+As we covered in the previous lesson, when you type this code, it will be underlined in red (the same as you would see with a mis-spelled word).
 When you hover over this line, you will see an option pop up that says `"SRER_SDR2018" can be converted to an import record.
 Convert Ignore`

 ![Import_record](Convert_to_import_record.png)